kostelansky17/disappearing_forests/README.md

 ### Week 5 (25.11. - 1.12.)

-- Sketch the GitHub page
+- Design skeleton of the data story
-- Choose the graphical representations of the data analysis
+  - Select parts of analysis a which will be included in the data story
+  - Chose appropriate graphical representations (w.r.t.
+GitHub page and Jekyll)

 ### Week 6 (2.12. - 8.12.)

-- Create plots for the Data Story
+- Create plots for the data story
-- Start to write text of the Data Story
+- Start writing a textual part of the story

 ### Week 7 (9.12. - 15.12.)

-- Create the initial GitHub page
+- Create a GitHub page
+  - Get familiar with Jekyll
+  - Create initial design of the data story
-- Finish textual part of the Data Story
+- Finish textual descriptions

 ### Week 8 (16.12. - 22.12.)

+- Finish all plots and charts
-- Finish the design of the Data Story for **Milestone 3**
+- Work on the design of the data story for Milestone 3

 ### Week 9 (23.12. - 29.12.)